: Erick Durano

 A woman holds a plate of pastries in a light-filled cafe

-Strawberry shortcake is a specialty at Evelyn Joe’s Farmhouse Cafe, one of several small businesses in the canyon that rely on visitors to thrive.
-Consider stopping in on your way to or from an adventure.
+Strawberry shortcake is a specialty at Evelyn Joe’s Farmhouse Cafe, one of number of small businesses in the canyon eager to welcome visitors back.
 (Photo by Erick Durano)

 Local Businesses to Support

-Many food and drink establishments in the canyon area were impacted by the recent wildfire but are building back and relying on support from visitors to thrive.
+Many food and drink establishments in the canyon area were impacted by the recent wildfire but are building back and eager to extend a warm welcome to visitors.
 Consider stopping in on your way to or from an adventure in the canyon.

 Neufeldt’s Restaurant Aumsville is a local classic, serving large portions of diner comfort food since 1987.
 In Mehama The Gingerbread House has a little bit of everything for hungry road-trippers, including burgers, gingerbread and soft-serve ice cream.
 Evelyn Joe’s Farmhouse Cafe serves up fresh strawberry shortcake and refreshing concoctions like a lemonade with red, white and blue sorbet.